 - 7 day timer, programmable up to 3 times daily

-- 7 step variable output mode
+- Simple on/off countdown timer

-- Thermostatic mode from 05°C to 35°C
+- Initial fuel priming feature

 - a.
 Days of the week

 - b.
 Heating Symbol

 - c.
 'P' (Timer) Symbol

 - d.
 Clock Symbol

 - e.
 Clock Face

 Changing Language

 The language should be set to English.
 However, if it isn't or the control has been reset to default settings it will revert to Chinese.
 Please follow these steps to convert the language to English.